ribasco/c-periphery/docs/mmio.md

 The periphery MMIO functions return 0 on success or one of the negative error codes below on failure.

-The libc errno of the failure in an underlying libc library call can be obtained with the `mmio_errno()` helper function.
+The libc errno of the failure in an underlying libc library call can be obtained with the `cp_mmio_errno()` helper function.
 A human readable error message can be obtained with the `mmio_errmsg()` helper function.

 | Error Code            | Description           |
 |-----------------------|-----------------------|